yariv/wshttpproxy/README.md

 npm install @devinprod/router
 ```

-2. Set up your router's `ApplicationSecret`
+2. Set up your router's `routingSecret`

 3. Configure your reverse proxy to forward requests that match a route key to the Router.
 Here's a sample Nginx config: [ TODO LINK ].
 You can also use the `sidecar` project in the repo [TODO explain].